-All insurers must be licensed by the Reserve Bank of New Zealand and listed on a register of licensed insurers which they hold.
+All insurers must be licensed by the Reserve Bank of New Zealand and listed on a register of licensed insurers, which the Reserve Bank holds.

 Applying for a licence

-Entities intending to offer insurance services in New Zealand can apply to the Reserve Bank for a licence and satisfy conditions under the Insurance (Prudential Supervision) Act 2010.
+Entities intending to carry on insurance business in New Zealand must apply to the Reserve Bank for a licence and satisfy conditions under the Insurance (Prudential Supervision) Act 2010.

 The Reserve Bank's role

 The Reserve Bank regulates and supervises all licensed insurers in New Zealand and is responsible for administering the Insurance (Prudential Supervision) Act 2010.

 The Reserve Bank maintains the register of insurers who are licensed to carry on insurance business in New Zealand.